Advancement & Awards

 Policy on Unauthorized Changes to Advancement Program

 No council, committee, district, unit, or individual has the authority to add to, or subtract from, advancement requirements.
 There are limited exceptions relating only to youth members with special needs.
-For details see section 10, “Advancement for Members With Special Needs.”
+For details see section 10 of the Guide to Advancement, “Advancement for Members With Special Needs.”

 Mandated Procedures and Recommended Practices